Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

-On April 16, 1969, The Beatles had recorded 13 instrumental takes of the backing track of George Harrison’s “Something“.
-On this day, they decided to restart from scratch.
+On April 16, 1969, The Beatles recorded 13 instrumental takes of the backing track for George Harrison’s “Something“.
+However, on this day, in a session lasting from 7 pm to 3:40 am (with a break from 11 pm to 1 am), they decided to start over from scratch.

-They recorded 36 takes (numbered from take 1) with George on electric guitar (track three), Paul McCartney on bass (track one), John Lennon on piano (track four) and Ringo Starr on drums (track two).
+They recorded 36 new takes — renumbered from Take 1 — with George on electric guitar (recorded on track three for Takes 1–8, and on tracks three and nine from Take 9 onward), Paul McCartney on bass (track one), John Lennon on piano (track four), and Ringo Starr on drums (track two).

 From take nine onwards, two outputs were taken from George’s guitar; the new one, recorded on track six of the eight-track tape, was the sound of it coming through a rotating Leslie speaker.
 In take 27, once the song had ended, John led the group into a coda based on a repetitive riff he played on piano.
 Each time The Beatles fell into that jam, the tape was stopped after a few seconds – except for take 36, the final one used for the master, when it continued rolling for nearly five minutes.